What Goes Into A Damp Survey?

 - Look out for potential future problems caused as a result of damp (for example: dry rot or wet rot)

-- Provide an initial brief of what damp treatments might be needed in the property
+- Provide an initial brief of what damp proofing might be needed in the property

 - Compile a written damp report detailing the issues along with what works need carrying out